slamander/website/content/post/connectivity_script_fig_mod.md

 ---
-title: "Mapping Eoclogical Flow in R (pt 1)"
+title: "Mapping Ecological Flow in R (pt 1)"
 subtitle: "A tutorial on randomized shortest-path (or random walk, a la circuit theory)"
 author: J. Alex Baecher
 date: '2020-08-12'